 CALS selects students who are ready to dive into their major as soon as they arrive on campus.
 As a result, all students must apply to a specific CALS major and are chosen based upon their academic and personal fit for that course of study.
-There is no “undeclared” major at CALS.
 Demonstrating a good fit with your intended major through your academic and life experiences is a vital part of your application.
 Take time to explore the over 20 majors that CALS offers, and select the one that best suits your interests and future career goals.

-5. Your current institution may have a Transfer Agreement with CALS
+Your current institution may have a transfer agreement with CALS

 The College of Agriculture and Life Sciences and Cornell University reserve the right to determine, in their sole discretion, whether course credit earned at other schools, either secondary or post-secondary, meet the College’s and the University’s academic standards and will therefore be eligible to be applied toward Cornell degree requirements.
 Applicants and matriculated students should not assume that, because a particular course taken at another school is listed as a recommended course or a foundational course, it will necessarily be eligible for Cornell credit.

 Up to 60 credits may be transferred from other accredited colleges or universities toward your CALS degree.
 Admitted transfer students will receive an official transfer credit evaluation 2-4 weeks after admission.

 - Quarter System credits are awarded in the CALS semester system by calculating .67 credits per each credit of study at an institution on the quarter system.
 A 3-credit quarter system course therefore will be awarded 2 credits.

 - Credit by Examination may be used to fulfill transfer requirements when applicable.
 (Follow this link to view credit placement for AP and IB exams)